 Families supported in their home or in the community

 Hamilton Children’s Aid Society has reported a surplus for the fiscal year.
-The surplus will be used to pay off the accumulated historical deficit from child welfare operations.
 We are in a strong financial position to ensure financial sustainability and to promote the agency’s strategic vision.

 |2021-2022 (in '000s)||2020-2021 (in '000s)|